Looks like you are using an old version of Internet Explorer - Please update your browser

 Evolutionary paleontologists and biologists have always found turtles confusing.
 Turtles are reptiles, but a confusing array of anatomical and fossil data has left them in a clade by themselves.
 (A clade is a group of organisms thought to be descended from a common ancestor.)
 Now geneticists are suggesting a molecular tie-breaker.

-Members of the diapsid clade are defined by the presence of two large temporal holes in each side of the skull, providing pathways for strong jaw muscles to attach.
+Members of the diapsid clade are defined by the presence of two large temporal holes in each side of the skull.
 Crocodiles, lizards, snakes, and dinosaurs qualify for membership on this basis.
 Birds have gained membership even though they have the wrong kind of skull because evolutionists have decided they descended along the reptile evolutionary branch.

 The shell is not the turtles’ only evolutionary puzzle.

 The shell is not the turtles’ only evolutionary puzzle.
 Lacking temporal skull holes, turtles don’t seem to fit into the diapsid clade.
 Turtle fossils are dated by evolutionary paleontologists to the Triassic period 230 million years ago, and fossilized turtles look just like today’s turtles.
-Thus, there is no fossil evidence to gain the turtle diapsid membership.
+Thus far, there is no fossil evidence to gain the turtle diapsid membership.
 To account for this discrepancy, evolutionists have presumed a common reptile ancestor predated even the diapsids.
+[UPDATE: In 2014, scientists found that Eunotosaurus, which seems to be an extinct variety of turtle, has two of these holes, though one is covered by a bone.
+In 2015 another variety of extinct turtle, Pappochelys, was found to have a diapsid skull.
+These discoveries highlight the biodiversity within the created kinds of turtles.]

 But turtles may be the next group to get unambiguously promoted to diapsid after all and even linked to lizard cousins.
 Previous genetic studies have suggested turtles were diapsids though they lacked temporal holes.
 A new genetic study reported in Biology Letters offers “unambiguous evidence” based on microRNA, according to molecular paleobiologist Kevin Peterson.